AlizeeBoc/Test1/README.md

 # Test1
 ## Step 1

-Make sure you are in the dossier you need
+Make sure you are in the right directory

 Clone your URL using git clone URL

 Don't forget to open the file

 ## Step 3